clojuredocs/guides/topical-guides/README.md

-Docs that are more in-depth than the tutorials, similar to the docs at clojure.org.
+Docs which are more in-depth and comprehensive than the tutorials.

+Topical guides are not reference material, which can already be found at Clojuredocs.